MadMax-5000/juno/README.md

 ## 🤖 Introduction

 This project is built with **Next.js**, **React**, **Firebase** for authentication, **Zod** for validation, and **Tailwind CSS** for styling.
 It simulates technical interviews with the help of AI, giving you instant feedback and helping you grow your problem-solving skills in a realistic, interactive way.

-Inspired by the [Prepwise project](https://github.com/adrianhajdin/ai_mock_interviews), I built this version using TypeScript and customized it to fit my own learning and development style.

 ---

 ## ⚙️ Tech Stack